CorrelAid/datenguide-python/README.rst

   The package provides the user an object oriented interface to build queries that fetch certain statistics and return the results as a pandas DataFrame for further analysis.

+**Automatic inclusion of relevant meta data**
+  Queries automatically retrieve some meta data along with the actual data to give the user more convenient access to the statistics without having to worry about too many technichal details

+**Full fidelity data**
+  The package provides full fidelity data access to the datenguide API.
+  This allows all use cases to use precicely the data that they need if it is available.
+It also means that most data cleaning has to be done by the user.

 Quick Start
 -----------